Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 April 2025 13.36.42 UTC
+- WIB: Jumat, 11 April 2025 14.25.29 UTC
-- WITA: Jumat, 11 April 2025 14.36.42 UTC
+- WITA: Jumat, 11 April 2025 15.25.29 UTC
-- WIT: Jumat, 11 April 2025 15.36.42 UTC
+- WIT: Jumat, 11 April 2025 16.25.29 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology